lostatc/smorgasbord/README.md

 ## Architecture

-The site is a Jamstack Vue.js app hosted on [Cloudflare Pages](https://developers.cloudflare.com/pages).
+The site is a Vue.js app hosted on [Cloudflare Pages](https://developers.cloudflare.com/pages).
 The client app is in this repo under [`./client/`](./client).